notafishaxolotl/nixos/README.md

 ## Final thoughts

 - This is experimental and tailored to my hardware and preferences (AMD).
-- Feel free to open issues or PRs if you want suggestions, fixes, or help adapting parts of this repo to your setup.
+- Feel free to open issues or a PR if you want suggestions, fixes, or help adapting parts of this repo to your setup.
 - And yes labwc is just openbox in wayland, I still love them both equally but niri is where my Heart is truly at.

 Thanks for reading.
 Here's a sandwich for your troubles. 🥪